Hopf symmetry protected topological phases in the vicinity of spin orders: Introduction

 \section{Introduction}

-Hopf terms were first introduced in an article by Wilczek and Zee~\cite{Wilczek1983} that showed that Hopf terms grant fractional statistics to skyrmions~\cite{Wilczek1983, Wu1984}, thus providing one of the first realizations of anyons~\cite{Leinaas1977, Goldin1980, Goldin1981, Wilczek1982, Wilczek1982-p2}.
-Although it was soon realized that anyonic Hopf terms are not possible in non-relativistic systems~\cite{Polychronakos1987, Aitchison1989, Wen1991, Azcarraga1992, Baez1995, Bralic1996}, bosonic and fermionic Hopf terms have been found in many systems.
+Hopf terms are topological theta terms of 3-component unit-vector fields $\vu{n}(x)$ in 2+1D.
+They were first introduced in an article by Wilczek and Zee~\cite{Wilczek1983} that showed that Hopf terms grant fractional statistics to skyrmions~\cite{Wilczek1983, Wu1984}, thus providing one of the first realizations of anyons~\cite{Leinaas1977, Goldin1980, Goldin1981, Wilczek1982, Wilczek1982-p2}.
+Although it was soon realized that anyonic Hopf terms are not possible in non-relativistic systems~\cite{Polychronakos1987, Aitchison1989, Wen1991, Azcarraga1992, Baez1995, Bralic1996, Freed2018}, bosonic and fermionic Hopf terms have been found in many systems.
 At first glance, the most frequently found bosonic Hopf terms seem uninteresting for they neither change the statistics of skyrmions nor add relative phases between topological sectors in the path integral.
 Yet it is precisely for these same reasons that bosonic Hopf theta terms of the bulk can be recast into Wess-Zumino terms of the boundary.
 When in the disordered phase, such Wess-Zumino terms are necessarily accompanied by chiral gapless edge states that carry quantized spin charges preferentially along one direction~\cite{Liu2013}.
 Consequently, the spin-Hall response is quantized~\cite{Liu2013}.
-Such phases that are gapped in the bulk and do not break symmetries, but are topologically non-trivial due to short-range entanglement, are called symmetry-protected topological (SPT) phases~\cite{Gu2009, Senthil2015}.
+Such phases that are gapped in the bulk and do not break symmetries, but are topologically non-trivial due to short-range entanglement, are called symmetry protected topological (SPT) phases~\cite{Gu2009, Senthil2015}.
 When the Hopf term is fermionic, the disordered phase is either gapless and conformal, or gapped and twofold degenerate~\cite{Xu2013}.